Search | Directories | Reference Tools

 8. Once a lab is established and serves a large number of users, consider adding

-9. Develop a procedure to ensure quick responses to requests for adaptive technology that you do not currently have available or for other disability-related accommodations.
+9. Develop a procedure to ensure quick responses to requests for assistive technology that you do not currently have available or for other disability-related accommodations.

-10. Train staff on available accessible products in the lab, on appropriate communication, and on procedures for addressing requests for accommodation.
+10. Train staff on available accessible products in the lab, on appropriate communication, and on procedures for addressing requests for accommodations.
 Include accessibility issues in all training offered in the lab.

 11. Include people with disabilities when addressing accessibility in periodic lab evaluations.